 What will my house be like?

 There are three residency houses: the Lodge, HVA and the Schoolhouse.
 The Lodge is two stories with 5 bedrooms, two full baths, kitchen, living room and large outdoor deck and laundry in the basement.
 The deck has a small grill and overlooks a large back yard.
 The Schoolhouse is one-story with four bedrooms, two full bathrooms, kitchen, dining area, a finished basement, a small front porch, and a large unfenced front yard.
 The HVA (reserved for our Family residents) is two stories with 3 bedrooms, 1 full bath, kitchen and a large living room.
 All of the houses are located a few minute walk from the studios and each other.
-There is plenty of parking at both houses.
+There is plenty of parking at the houses.

 Will I have a private bedroom and bathroom?